Nqtural/stats-royale-cli/README.md

 python main.py -h
 ```
 ### Acquire API key
 To acquire an API key, go to [https://developer.clashroyale.com/#/register](https://developer.clashroyale.com/#/register) and create an account.
-Head to [https://developer.clashroyale.com/#/ and log in and go to ](https://developer.clashroyale.com/#/account), log in, and create a new key.
+Head to [https://developer.clashroyale.com/#/account](https://developer.clashroyale.com/#/account), log in, and create a new key.